dmbarbour/glas/docs/GlasDesign.md

 ## Types and Parametricity

 Glas does not enable a module to hide behavior from its client.
-However, Glas does allow for error during static computation.
-It is possible for a module to raise an error if it notices problems.
-It is feasible to enforce type safety within Glas, or to require that certain functions do not directly observe certain inputs.
+However, Glas does allow for error during static computation, so it is possible for a module to analyze the values it constructs or imports and to raise an error if there is a problem.
+It is feasible to enforce type safety and parametricity within Glas.

+To simplify this, Glas supports annotation of subprograms, which can include type annotations.
+It is also feasible to accelerate type safety analysis.

+## Language Modules

+Language modules are designed to standardize syntax error handling, simplify optimizations, and support other common language features; this is detailed in a later section.
+To hide choice of language representation, the file extension is excluded from the module name.

+Language modules must define a parser that can process a binary input into a value, reference external modules based on the input, and handle errors robustly and in a standard way.

+Imports needs special attention.
+They don't need to be a true 'effect' because imports are commutative, idempotent, read-only.
+However, we must to be cautious about cyclic dependencies, ad-hoc reflection.
+We could model parsers as taking a dictionary representing available resources, then using types to forbid this value from being captured or used in ad-hoc reflection.

+Another major feature that language modules require is the ability to turn binaries into dictionary paths.
+This isn't a problem for pure functions, but it's a form of reflection and thus difficult to typecheck.

 ## Provenance Metadata

 In Glas, modularity hides the dependencies and representation of each module.
 However, for debugging purposes, we might still wish to track values to their origin.
 It is feasible for a Glas utility to compute not just a binary, but also an associative structure that traces every byte to its contributors.

 Glas also includes some specific operators to help 'name' regions of code to simplify and stabilize provenance metadata across changes in code, or allow further source mapping in case a module is auto-generated by other tools.

-## Language Modules